geeksblabla/geeksblabla.com/blablas/ep143/index.md

 0:42:50 - ChatGpt Plugins, how is will be used in the future? and the launch of Bard Google assistant.

-1:11:00 - How nerves vs excited our guests about AI revolution we are living in?
+1:11:00 - How nervous vs excited our guests about AI revolution we are living in?

 1:27:00 - Spark of AGI with GPT-4.